Zeptiny/Syncr-Worker/README.md

 You can see the main application [here](https://github.com/Zeptiny/Syncr).

 # Routes needed:
-The worker will act in a "passive" way, meaning the it will NOT send any information to the Controller The Controller will get the information from the Worker It will be less efficient, however, in my mind will also be easier to create They won't be transferring a lot of information anyway
+The worker will act in a "passive" way, meaning the it will NOT send any information to the Controller.
+The Controller will request the information from the Worker.

+It will be less efficient, however, in my mind will also be easier to create.
+They won't be transferring a lot of information anyway.

 ## Create Job:
 Will receive all the information needed for the job, including:
   - Rclone remote information
-  - Restic Enabled
+  - Restic and related information
   - User

 Will return an UUID to query the job

 ## Query Job